tsir-beep/math-dsl/README.md

 products, adding like-terms, simplifying fractions) find the greatest common factor in the whole expression and evaluate the expression by subbing in variables.

+To build the project, make sure you have GHC with Stack.
+Then simply run `stack build` to build the executable then run `stack exec math-dsl` to run the program.

 ## Input

 The input is in the format `<COMMAND> <EXPRESSION>`